 This 180-hour program will prepare students for the duties of a veterinary assistant.
 Specific duties vary from practice to practice and the Veterinary Assistant is often responsible for:

 - Feeding and watering animals

 - Administering medications

 - Preparing samples for lab examination

 - Working closely with Veterinarians and Veterinary Technicians

-The program consists of 90 hours of classroom instruction, 10 additional hours of offsite skills training at designated facility (2 hours/week for 5 weeks), during the second half of the course.
-Upon successful completion of the course work and skills training you will have 80 hours of hands-on practical experience in an externship.
+The program consists of 90 hours of classroom instruction, 10 additional hours of offsite skills training at a designated facility (2 hours/week for 5 weeks), during the second half of the course.
+Upon successful completion of the classroom and skills training, an additional 80 hours externship is taken to provide students with a hands-on practical experience at a veterinarian’s office/clinic or animal hospital/clinic.
 Students will have 3 months to complete the externship hours.
 Externship sites will vary.
 Included in the program is one class held on a Saturday (date to be announced) for radiological training.